 VLC player also supports external subtitles.
 To get subtitles load automatically in VLC you can use the add-on called VLSub to automatically search for subtitles for a movie currently playing.

 With Elmedia Player you can take a precise screenshot of any movie moment or take a series of screenshots of a playing video and save all images in a desired format.
 To make screenshots and save them as TIFF, PNG, GIF, or JPG click Playback → Record a Series of Screenshots in the main menu.

 In VLC similar option is called snapshots and is a little bit more complex for a regular user as it is in Elmedia.
 You'll need to go through the video filters and set up the intervals for recording.
 The lower the set number is, the more often VLC will take a snapshot.

 With the help of AirVLC, VLC player allows you to stream audio, however AirVLC has been discontinued.

 Elmedia Player PRO works either as an AirPlay streaming app or receiving, whichever you might need.
 It allows streaming music and videos of various formats, resolutions, and codecs from an AirPlay device (Mac, iOS, Android) to Mac with Elmedia or streaming content from a Mac with Elmedia to another Mac with this player or any other AirPlay device.
-You can find out more details here.

 You may be fine without this feature or you may find great use in it, all depends on your requirements.
 Elmedia Player provides such possibilities as adding subtitles, rotating videos, audio and video synchronization, brightness, contrast, saturation adjustments, deinterlacing of videos, graphical equalizer, etc. In case you are seeking for functions like crop, overlay, water effect, Anaglyph 3D playback, and so on - VLC will offer you that.